jamesloper/lemontron/_guides/printed-parts.md

 ## Basic Information

-The high temp nature of 3D printers requires ABS or ASA, and don't forget to scale up the parts 1.01% to account for shrinkage.
+The high temp nature of 3D printers requires ABS or ASA, and don't forget to scale up the parts 1%.
 Start with these slicer settings:

-1. 30% Grid Infill (Very strong infill, should not be hard on modern printers)
+1. 50% Grid Infill (Very strong infill)
 2. 4 Perimeters (Commonly used for strength)
 3. 4 Top Layers (Increasing to 4 ensures that 1mm thick parts are printed solid)
 4. 3 Bottom Layers (This is the default in most slicers)